wjayee/tp/docs/DeveloperGuide.md

 **MSS:**
 1. User requests to add a task to the task list of an animal by specifying the animal's index and the task details.
-2. AnimalCatalog validates the index and locates the animal in the catalog.
-3. AnimalCatalog adds the task to the animal's task list and displays a success message.
+2. AnimalCatalog adds the task to the animal's task list and displays a success message.
     - Use case ends.

 **Extensions:**
 - 1a.
 The task details provided are invalid or incomplete.
     - 1a1.
 AnimalCatalog displays a message for the user to enter valid task details.
     - Use case ends.
-- 2a.
+- 1b.
 The specified index is invalid.
-    - 2a1.
+    - 1b1.
 AnimalCatalog displays an error message indicating an invalid index.
     - Use case ends.

 ---